 Prune wall-trained Pyracantha, removing any shoots coming out from the wall and shortening other new growth to about 8cm (3in).
 This encourages spur formation and increased flowering relative to green growth.

 In ponds, continue to remove blanket and duckweed.
-Don’t introducing goldfish into wildlife ponds.
+Don’t introduce goldfish into wildlife ponds.

 Some conservatory plants such as Cymbidium (orchids), Yucca, and citrus trees can be moved outdoors.